stevenselcuk/IsItDown/README.md

 - Click on the "Plus" button
 - Give a name
 - You can hide/show on the menubar (Use your menubar space wisely)
+- Enter a group or... leave blank for add under ungrouped
 - Enter URL & hit enter

 #### How to change the check interval?